exercism/python/CONTRIBUTING.md

 - Each exercise/problem should include a complete  test suite, an example/exemplar solution, and a stub file ready for student implementation.

-  - See  [Concept Exercise Anatomy](https://github.com/exercism/docs/blob/main/building/tracks/concept-exercises.md),  or  [Practice Exercise Anatomy](https://github.com/exercism/docs/blob/main/building/tracks/practice-exercises.md) depending on which type of exercise you are contributing to.
+  - See  [Concept Exercise Anatomy][concept-exercise-anatomy],  or  [Practice Exercise Anatomy][practice-exercise-anatomy] depending on which type of exercise you are contributing to.

-- For **practice exercise**, descriptions and instructions come from a centralized, cross-track  [problem specifications](https://github.com/exercism/problem-specifications) repository.
+- For **practice exercise**, descriptions and instructions come from a centralized, cross-track  [problem specifications][problem-specifications] repository.

   - Any updates or changes need to be proposed/approved in `problem-specifications` first.
   - If Python-specific changes become necessary, they  need to be appended to the canonical instructions by creating a `instructions.append.md` file in this (`exercism/Python`) repository.

-- **Practice Exericse Test Suits** for many practice exercises are similarly [auto-generated](##Auto-Generated Test Files and Test Templates) from data in [problem specifications](https://github.com/exercism/problem-specifications).
+- **Practice Exericse Test Suits** for many practice exercises are similarly [auto-generated](##Auto-Generated Test Files and Test Templates) from data in [problem specifications][problem-specifications].
-  - Any changes to them need to be proposed/discussed in the `problem-specifications` repository and approved by **3 track maintainers**, since changes could potentially affect many (or all) exercism language tracks.
+  - Any changes to them need to be proposed/discussed in the `problem-specifications` repository and approved by **3 track maintainers**, since changes could potentially affect many (_or all_) exercism language tracks.
-  - If Python-specific test changes become necessary, they can be appended to the exercise `tests.toml` file.   📛&nbsp;[**Please file an issue**](https://github.com/exercism/python/issues/new/choose)&nbsp;📛 &nbsp; and check with maintainers before adding any Python-specific tests.
+  - If Python-specific test changes become necessary, they can be appended to the exercise `tests.toml` file.   📛&nbsp;[**Please file an issue**][open-an-issue]&nbsp;📛 &nbsp; and check with maintainers before adding any Python-specific tests.

 <br>